Smiling at Strangers

 Smiling at Strangers is the second studio album by TZU, released in September 2005.
 The album was produced by Magoo and released under the Liberation Music record label.
-The album peaked at number 71 on the ARIA charts.

-The album was later re-released as a limited edition double album entitled, Snarling at Strangers, featuring five previously unreleased tracks and three music videos.
+The album peaked at number 71 on the ARIA charts, and the following year, was re-released as a limited edition double album titled Snarling at Strangers, featuring a second disc with five previously unreleased songs and three music videos.